jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 node ./start-browser-explorer-server.js
 ```

-It will start a server at http://127.0.0.1:3456 and will log that information to the console.
+It will start a server at http://127.0.0.1:3456 and will log that information to the console.<br />
 Once server is started you can navigate to http://127.0.0.1:3456 and you will get an html page listing the files you can navigate.

 ![explorer server chome screenshot](./explorer-server-chrome-screenshot.png)

-If you navigate to http://127.0.0.1:3456/src/hello.js your console will contain a log saying `Hello world`.
+If you navigate to http://127.0.0.1:3456/src/hello.js your console will contain a log saying `Hello world`.<br />
 If you navigate to http://127.0.0.1:3456/src/text.js nothing special will happen because `/src/text.js` is just a module with an export default.

-## Options
+## Basic options

-startBrowserExplorerServer is framework agnostic and meant to run basic javascript.
-There is options to controls how it work internally:

 ### projectPath